-- Polytechnic campus: Campus representatives serve students and connect them to Manhattan campus services and/or Salina-area resources as needed.
+- Polytechnic campus: Campus representatives serve students and connect them to Manhattan campus Counseling Services and/or Salina-area resources as needed.

 - Olathe campus: Olathe students have access to the same Counseling Services resources as our Manhattan students.

 Online resources promoting emotional wellness are also offered by Counseling Services and are available to all students, regardless of campus location.
 Check out the University Life Café to read the interactive blog and find wellness resources or browse through Counseling Service's resources on a variety of topics.

 - Manhattan campus: The Center for Advocacy Response and Education (CARE) advocates for and supports any student who has been victimized by sexual violence, dating/domestic violence, stalking, and sexual harassment.

 - Polytechnic campus: Crisis assistance is offered through an on-campus response team that connects students to additional resources available on the Manhattan campus.
 Students can also access the Center for Advocacy Response and Education (CARE).

 - Olathe campus: Students at the Olathe campus can also utilize the Center for Advocacy Response and Education (CARE).